Spatially/go-workgroup/README.md

 ### 2. Define a Work-Generator function

 This is a Work-Generator.
 It simply feeds work to each `workhorse` goroutine as each is ready for Work.
-Although the Workers are goroutines, a workgroup uses sync.WaitGroup interanlly so this goroutine will block on the out channel until a Worker reads from the channel.
+Although the Workers are goroutines, a workgroup uses sync.WaitGroup internally so this goroutine will block the out channel until a Worker reads from the channel.
 The completion of this signals the workgroup's cleanup process (all the Workers will complete their work.)

 ```go
 workUnits := workgroup.Generator(func(out chan<- workgroup.Work) {